-This edition was published by Sourcebooks Casablanca on August 7, 2012 and has 349 pages.
+This romantic suspense that was published by Sourcebooks Casablanca on August 7, 2012 and has 349 pages.

 First in the Black Knights Inc. romantic suspense series and revolving around the Black Knights, an independent black ops group.
 The couple focus is on Nate Weller and Ali Morgan.

 Whew, Walker pulls you in so quickly, and I was tearing up within pages.
 She also does a beautiful job of teasing you along about what happened to Nate and why he feels such guilt about it.